Like most things in life, there’s a right way to market your law firm — and there’s a wrong way.

-Here are the seven greatest sins of legal video marketing:
+Here are the 7 greatest sins of legal industry marketing:

 Sin #1: Basing Decisions on Cost — NOT Value

-A video marketing investment is exactly that: an investment.
-Unfortunately, too many law firms base their video marketing decisions on cost rather than results.
+Marketing your law firm is an investment to be maximized — not a cost to be minimized.
+Unfortunately, too many law firms base their marketing decisions on cost rather than results.

 Did you buy the cheapest car on the market?
 Probably not.
 Do you want to eat the cheapest steak you can find?
 No. Why?
 Because there’s a balancing act at play between cost and quality, and the cheapest alternative doesn’t always deliver the best results.